Giants (The Stranglers album): Release and album cover

 The release was better promoted than previous albums with Burnel appearing on The One Show and also appearing on BBC Breakfast with Baz Warne to talk about the album.
 There were also 19 billboard advertisements put up around London using an alternate image to the album art.
 The controversial image, featuring head-shots of the four band members dead, with nooses around their necks, was banned from the London Underground and only permitted on digital billboards between 9:00 pm and 5:00 am.
-The equally controversial album cover photograph, showing the band hanging from swings in a children's playground, was also banned in some countries and replaced with a version showing empty nooses.
+Showing the band hanging from swings in a children's playground, the album cover was also banned in some countries and replaced with a version showing empty nooses.
 Photographer David Boni declared it to be one of the best photos he'd worked on.

 The band worked on the album for two years on and off between festivals, gigs and going off places. "...But some of the ideas stem back to 10 years ago.
 You can't always make a decent song with just one idea and we've been mulling over some ideas for quite a few years," Burnel remarked.

 The bassist said he was delighted with the initial reaction to their album in the media.
 "This record seems to be taking off big time.
 We're having to go to Paris to do 50 or 60 radio shows and they've asked us to do a dozen live performances.
 After that we've got to go to Berlin because interest's picking up there well so this record – which hasn't come out yet – seems to be getting quite a lot of attention," he remarked prior to the release.